Alfresco/alfresco-transform-core/docs/engine_config.md

 * **transformers** - A list of transformer definitions.
   Each transformer definition should have a unique **transformerName**, specify a **supportedSourceAndTargetList** and indicate which options it supports.
-As is shown in the Tika snippet, in an *engine_config* there can be one or multiple transformers defined, this is because a T-engine can have multiple transformers (e.g. Tika, Misc).
+As it is shown in the Tika snippet, an *engine_config* can describe one or more transformers, as a T-engine can have multiple transformers (e.g. Tika, Misc).
 A transformer configuration may specify references to 0 or more transformOptions.